cgrates/cgrates/docs/installation.rst

     sudo apt-get install cgrates

-Once the installation is completed, one should perform the :ref:`post-install` section in order to have the CGRateS properly set and ready to run.
+Once the installation is completed, one should perform the :ref:`post_install` section in order to have the CGRateS properly set and ready to run.
 After *post-install* actions are performed, CGRateS will be configured in **/etc/cgrates/cgrates.json** and enabled in **/etc/default/cgrates**.